marianarp754/comp423-course-notes/docs/tutorials/go-setup.md

 5. **Create and Run a "Hello COMP423" Program**
-    - Create a `main.go` file in your `go-tutorial` directory that includes:
+    - In VSCode, create a `main.go` file in your `go-tutorial` directory that includes:
         ```
         package main